arnehilmann/markdeck/README.md

 specify the background of your slide:

-with a solid color
+* with a solid color
 ```
 # your title {bg=COLOR}
 ```

-or with an image
+* with an image

 ```
 # your title {bg=COLOR;PATH_TO_IMAGE}